wisp-forest/docs/owo/nested-lang.md

 ```
 :::

-::: Note
+::: info Note
-An empty string key `""` will strip any trailing non alphanumeric characters from the prefix, in this case the trailing period.
+An empty string key `""` will strip any trailing non-alphanumeric characters from the prefix, in this case the trailing period.
 :::

 By default, the indexing will start at 1, but you may specify a different starting index by adding a number after the key, like so: